-Today is the birthday of fellow beer writer Brian Yaeger, author of Red, White & Brew.
+Today is the 43rd birthday of fellow beer writer Brian Yaeger, author of Red, White & Brew and Oregon Breweries.
 Brian also writes online at his Red, White & Brew Beer Odyssey blog.
-Until recently, Brian and his lovely bride Kimberly lived in San Francisco, but they’ve moved from one beer Mecca to another, to Portland, Oregon.
+A couple of years ago Brian and his lovely bride Kimberly lived in Portland, Oregon (having moved from San Francisco), but then moved to Amsterdam, before more recently moving back to Portland.
 Join me in wishing Brian a very happy birthday.

-Today is the 34th — can that be right? — birthday of Ben Love.
+Today is the 39th — can that be right? — birthday of Ben Love.
 Ben was the head brewer at Hopworks Urban Brewery in Portland, Oregon, and before that brewed at Pelican Pub & Brewery and Adler Brau in Wisconsin.
-He recently opened his own place, Gigantic Brewing.
-I haven’t had a chance yet to visit it and try his beers, but hopefully this July during OBF.
+He more recently opened his own place, Gigantic Brewing.
+I had a chance yet to visit it a few years ago during OBF and try his, and partner Van Havig’s, wonderful beers.
 Ben’s a great brewer, a good friend, an active board member of the Oregon Brewers Guild and a great cheerleader for the Portland beer scene.
 Join me in wishing Ben a very happy birthday.